 Variegation loss in plants could also be spurred by changes in heat or cold.
 If the weather is unfavorable to a particular plant, it may revert just to get a competitive advantage.
 Once the leaves revert to all green, the plant can increase its harvest of solar energy, which in turn gives it more fuel to produce bigger and stronger growth.

 Waterlogged plants may also turn back and new shoots often come out green.

 Variegated plants tend to be less hearty and vigorous as compared to their completely green cousins.
 They have no more or less general problems, but some plants can produce albino growth.
 This type of growth cannot gather solar energy and will eventually die back.
 If all the new growth becomes albino, the plant will not survive.
 This is the very opposite of the reversion process.

-Variegated plants also have smaller leaves, less tolerance to shady areas and yet a tendency to burn in hot sun, and slower growth.
-Most plants will only revert on stem, branch or other area.
+Variegated plants also have smaller leaves, less tolerance to shady areas and yet a tendency to burn in the hot sun, and slower growth.
+Most plants will only revert on the stem, branch, or another area.
 You can cut these off to try to prevent the entire plant from reverting.
 This usually works to slow the production of green leaf cells.
 If that doesn’t work, embrace your healthy, beautiful green chimera of a plant.